-- Login again with the Username and new password by entering the parameters and clicking the [Login] button.
-This will open the home screen for OpenLM Cloud (see Figure 10).
+- Login again with the Username and new password by entering the parameters and clicking the Login button.
+This will open the home screen for Software License Management Online (SLMO) and Cloud Tour (see Figure 10).

-OpenLM Broker configuration for OpenLM Cloud creates a secure connection over a dedicated port between the OpenLM Broker and the cloud-resident OpenLM Server.
-Configuration requires users to do all of the following:
+OpenLM Broker configuration for Software License Management Online (SLMO) creates a secure connection over a dedicated port between the OpenLM Broker and the cloud-resident OpenLM Server.

-- Download the attached broker.xml file to a convenient folder.
+- Place the Broker Authorization file on the License Server Machine in a convenient folder.
 This file can be located anywhere that the Broker installation can connect to it.

 Figure 15: The Broker Configuration Tool displaying the Saas server connectivity screen.

-- Click the [Check Connectivity to OpenLM Server] button.
+5. Click the [Check Connectivity to OpenLM Server button.
 This will perform a connectivity check by first opening a timer for the connection (see Figure 16).
 This will result in either a Success (a) or Error (b) screen.